lwileczek/jekyll-now/_posts/2018-08-02-Getting-Started-With-Docker.md

 package up your code along with the software or libraries required to run it, and send it to the client as a single package.

 Docker containers are similar to Virtual Machines, but are better in a few ways.
-While a Virtual Machine (VM) is an entire guest computer running on top of your computer, or host machine, Docker is an isolated isolated portion of your computer that can share some of your computer's resources.
+While a Virtual Machine (VM) is an entire guest computer running on top of your computer, or host machine, Docker is an isolated portion of your computer that can share some of your computer's resources.
 Docker shares the host kernel, operating system (OS), and sometimes host binaries, and therefore is more lightweight than a VM.

 For example, if you are running a server with CentOS and have a Docker Container